Chat with us, powered by LiveChat

 At ICMS we believe that the best learning experience combines practical and real world experience with a strong academic foundation.
 Our Work Integrated Learning (WIL) program is built into your degree and will prepare you for future success in the business world.

-As part of WIL, you’ll complete a Professional Placement Preparation Program, then two trimesters of professional placements.
+As part of WIL, you’ll complete a Professional Placement Preparation Program, then two trimesters of professional placement.

 Not only is this an invaluable experience, it is also a chance to grow your professional network.
 For many of our graduates this experience introduces them to their future employers.